Nickelodeon (German TV channel)

-Nick is a German free-to-air television channel for children, part of the international Nickelodeon brand.
-Originally launched in 1995, and relaunched in 2005, Nickelodeon is based in Berlin.
+Nickelodeon is a German free-to-air television channel for children, part of the international. based on the U.S. counterpart brand originally launched in 1995, and relaunched in 2005 as Nick, Nickelodeon is based in Berlin.
 The channel is available on subscription services and as an unscrambled, free-to-air (FTA) satellite signal.
-On 31 March 2010, the channel re-adopted the name Nickelodeon on air and online, in addition to the new Nickelodeon logo and graphical package being rolled out internationally at the time.
-Since then, the channel is also broadcast in English in addition to German on a secondary audio track.
+On 31 March 2010, the channel readopted the name Nickelodeon on air and online after being shortened to Nick since its relaunch in 2005, in addition to the new Nickelodeon logo and graphical package being rolled out internationally at the time.
+In 2017, The Nickelodeon name was shortened again to Nick before being reversed and readopted once again when it rebranded on 1 August 2023, nearly five months after its rebrand in the U.S. Since then, the channel is also broadcast in English in addition to German on a secondary audio track.
+It is aimed at children between the ages of 6 and 13.

-Unlike other Nickelodeon feeds and like the Dutch and African counterparts, the end credits on shows never appear.
-They were replaced by short credits including the show name, production year and production company.

 Nicknight

 Nicknight was a German, Austrian and Swiss programming block operating from 2014 to 2021.
-On 1 November 2018, Nicknight Germany rebranded into MTV+ (Comedy Central +1 since 1 March 2021).
-Like it was done in Germany, Nicknight stopped broadcasting in Switzerland and Austria on 1 October 2021, instead they were both replaced by Comedy Central Austria and 7+ Family.
+On 1 November 2018, Nicknight Germany was replaced by MTV+ (Comedy Central +1 since 1 March 2021).
+Nicknight closed in Switzerland and Austria on 1 October 2021, and were replaced by Comedy Central Austria and 7+ Family respectively.

 History

 1995–1998

 The original version of Nickelodeon was launched on 5 July 1995 on the DFS Kopernikus satellite and a few cable providers in North Rhine-Westphalia.
+The station was launched in a joint venture between Viacom, who owned 90%, and Ravensburger's film and television division, who owned the remaining 10%.
 Nickelodeon initially aired for six hours per day from 1.00 pm to 7.00 pm on weekdays and 8.00 am to 1.00pm on weekends; during off-air hours, the channel looped a half-hour special featuring excerpts from its shows.
-Breaks between programmes were interspersed with live presentation from the Düsseldorf studios, known as the Nick Live Club.
-Starting in October 1995, Nickelodeon aired from 6.00 am until 8.00 pm, and timeshared with Arte starting in 1996, truncating its broadcast to 5.00pm, and later 7.00pm.
+The station was headquartered in Düsseldorf where live presentation came from.
+Starting in October 1995, Nickelodeon aired from 6.00 am until 8.00 pm, and timeshared with Arte starting in 1996, truncating its broadcast to 5.00 pm, though later expanded to 7.00 pm.